 Transcript of Senior Minister Lee Hsien Loong's fireside chat at the Future China Global Forum 2024 on 18 October 2024.

-Ms Lee Huay Leng, Editor-in-Chief of Chinese Media Group, SPH Media Limited: SM Lee, let us start by asking about Suzhou Industrial Park since we are celebrating the 30th anniversary this year.
+Ms Lee Huay Leng, Editor-in-Chief of Chinese Media Group, SPH Media Limited (Moderator): SM Lee, let us start by asking about Suzhou Industrial Park since we are celebrating the 30th anniversary this year.
 You co-chaired the Joint Steering Committee with Vice Premier Li Lanqing right from the beginning.
 So after 30 years, what do you think of the project?
 Is it a good model for bilateral collaboration with China?
 What have we learned from that?

 SM Lee Hsien Loong: It was a very successful project, looking back over these three decades.
 It was our first Government-to-Government (G-to-G) project between the Singapore government and the Chinese government.
 Very high level, focused support and with a very specific objective, which fitted China's needs at that time.
 At the time, China was in the process of opening up.
 It was experimenting with developing a high quality business environment, investment facilities.
-It was looking for ways to attract in Multinational Corporation (MNC) investments – “How to promote them?”, “How do you deal with them?”, and then “How do you look after them after they come in?”
+It was looking for ways to attract Multinational Corporation (MNC) investments – “How to promote them?”, “How do you deal with them?”, and then “How do you look after them after they come in?”

 So, we launched into this, me and Vice Premier Li Lanqing, chairing the Joint Steering Committee.
-Later it became the Joint Council for Bilateral Cooperation (JCBC) and it covered not only this project, but also many other cooperation projects between Singapore and China which were important.
+Later it became the Joint Council for Bilateral Cooperation (JCBC) and it covered not only this project, but also many other cooperation projects between Singapore and China, which were important.
 And from this project, we went on to the second project in the Sino-Singapore Tianjin Eco-City.
-We went to do a third project, which was in Chongqing, which is the “海陆互联互通”, which is a land-sea corridor between the western part of China and the South China Sea 北部湾.
+We went to do a third project, which was in Chongqing, which is the “海陆互联互通”, a land-sea corridor between the western part of China and the South China Sea 北部湾.
 We also have the China-Singapore Guangzhou Knowledge City.

 So, in that process, discussing very substantive, meaningful proposals which were relevant to both sides, we developed cooperation, friendship, mutual trust and understanding.
 And both sides also obtained substantial benefits from the actual SIP (Suzhou Industrial Park) in Suzhou.
 For example, on the Chinese side, the SIP was a flagship project.
 It is a symbolic project which everybody knows about, all over China.
 And people came to visit from all over China.
 And they look at this, first conclusion – “It can be done”, that is very important.
 Second, they pick up ideas – “How it is done?”
 And third, they go back to their own provinces, their own cities, their own responsibilities, and they apply these ideas, each in their own way.
 And therefore, there were projects all over China which I think took inspiration from what we achieved in Suzhou.
 This apart from the fact that in Suzhou itself, the SIP became a very major city.
 In fact, it is a city which is now maybe one-third the size of Singapore.
-So, I think on China's side there was great benefit.
+So, I think on China's side, there was great benefit.

 On Singapore's side, we also benefited greatly because it gave us a certain reputation; that we knew how to work with the Chinese, that we could get things done, we could get the projects implemented, and the ideas can work.

-Moderator: But it was challenging in the beginning.
+Ms Lee: But it was challenging in the beginning.

 SM Lee: Of course, it was quite challenging at the beginning.
 The cultures were different, there wasn't that mutual trust and we had to do things which were quite difficult.
-For example, when we prepared the land for the for the project, the project team said, "We would like to raise the land one metre, because we are near the Yangtze River, and you have floods every now and again – and I think this is safer."
+For example, when we prepared the land for the project, the project team said, "We would like to raise the land one metre, because we are near the Yangtze River, and you have floods every now and again – and I think this is safer."
 But this was not the practice in China then – the floods come, you live with that, and they had learnt to do that.
-But our project team, said: “Invest in it.
+But our project team said: “Invest in it.
 It will take longer, it will cost more, but it will pay off”.
 And we did.
-And a couple of years later, it so happened, there was a very big annual flood, and I think everybody was glad it was done.
+And a couple of years later, it so happened there was a very big annual flood, and I think everybody was glad it was done.

 And there were other difficulties also, because initially we were the majority partner – Singapore 60, Chinese side, 40.
 And when you are doing a project like this, you have many discussions.
 You have to be able to have give-and-take, and not everything can be pinned down according to the contract.
 And when the majority partner is a foreign partner, it is very difficult politically for the Chinese side to say, I will make this adjustment, this is a small concession in the context of an overall cooperation.
 So we had many difficult conversations.
 Eventually we solved it by saying, “No, you take majority 60, we go 40, you take the lead.
 I think it is easier for you to work”.
 And when we did that, I think the political difficulties became less, the practical problems could be solved and the project moved ahead.
 And year by year, the Chinese side took a more and more prominent role in the leadership of the project, and we eventually evolved to a more supportive role.
 But the project continued to grow and prosper, and we were very happy to see it do that.